 Golden Jackson, PhD

-Before joining AUC in 2012, Dr. Jackson held faculty and administrative appointments at The Ohio State University.
-She taught courses in housing policy, ecological effects of consumption patterns, women’s workplace issues, and community development and directed the Service-Learning Initiative, providing support for development of service-learning courses in the 17 colleges of the university.
+Before joining AUC in 2012, she held faculty and administrative appointments at The Ohio State University for 37+ years.
+She taught courses in housing policy, ecological effects of consumption patterns, women’s workplace issues, and community development.
+Dr. Jackson was the inaugural Director of the Service-Learning Initiative, providing support for development of service-learning courses in the 17 colleges of the university and for definition and required elements of a service-learning course and leadership for inclusion of service-learning courses in the University general education curriculum.

 Dr. Jackson earned degrees from Mississippi University for Women (BS), University of North Carolina at Greensboro (MS), and The Ohio State University (PhD).